 A few years later he was injured in a carriage accident which left arm slightly deformed (some accounts state his arm trouble was a result of blood poisoning from the injury).

 The other village children treated him cruelly, instilling in him a sense of inferiority.
-Because of this, Joseph began a quest for greatness and respect.
+Because of this, Stalin began a quest for greatness and respect.
 He also developed a cruel streak for those who crossed him.

-Though he excelled in seminary school, Joseph left in 1899.
+Though he excelled in seminary school, Stalin left in 1899.
 Accounts differ as to the reason; official school records state he was unable to pay the tuition and withdrew.
 It's also speculated he was asked to leave due to his political views challenging the tsarist regime of Nicholas II.

-Joseph chose not to return home, but stayed in Tiflis, devoting his time to the revolutionary movement.
+Stalin chose not to return home, but stayed in Tiflis, devoting his time to the revolutionary movement.
 For a time, he found work as a tutor and later as a clerk at the Tiflis Observatory.
 In 1901, he joined the Social Democratic Labor Party and worked full-time for the revolutionary movement.

 In 1902, he was arrested for coordinating a labor strike and exiled to Siberia, the first of his many arrests and exiles in the fledgling years of the Russian Revolution.
-It was during this time that Joseph adopted the name Stalin, meaning "steel" in Russian.
+It was during this time that he adopted the name Stalin, meaning "steel" in Russian.

-Though never a strong orator like Vladimir Lenin or an intellectual like Leon Trotsky, Joseph Stalin excelled in the mundane operations of the revolution, calling meetings, publishing leaflets and organizing strikes and demonstrations.
+Though never a strong orator like Vladimir Lenin or an intellectual like Leon Trotsky, Stalin excelled in the mundane operations of the revolution, calling meetings, publishing leaflets and organizing strikes and demonstrations.

 After escaping from exile, he was marked by the Okhranka, (the tsar's secret police) as an outlaw and continued his work in hiding, raising money through robberies, kidnappings and extortion.
 Stalin gained infamy being associated with the 1907 Tiflis bank robbery, which resulted in several deaths and 250,000 rubles stolen (approximately $3.4 million in U.S. dollars).